Jireh Independent Baptist Church was started in November of 1994.

 The church continued to grow and by 1999 Jireh was ready for a new place to meet and a building that we could call its own.

 After seeking God’s direction some property options were considered and one location seemed suitable: a plot of land with a well-used welding shop/garage on it, located on the Biglerville Road (Route 34).

-We chose to remodel and build-on to this weld shop and turn it into our new church building.
-The extensive project began in 1999.
-Every Saturday and many times through the week as well, the men and women of Jireh met to work on the building.
+Choosing to remodel and build-on to this weld shop and turn it into our new church building was an extensive project.
+Work began in 1999.
+Every Saturday and many times through the week as well, the men and women of the nascent congregation met to do the work.

 Over the years, many people have asked about the meaning of the church name, Jireh Independent Baptist Church.

 The name “Jireh” can be found in the Bible in Genesis 22:14 the passage where God provides a lamb for Abraham to sacrifice in place of his son, Isaac.

 The meaning can be understood in the phrase “God will provide”.
 Over the life of this church, it has been evidenced that God truly does care and provide for all of our needs.